 required, especially with reference to the need for activation of both street frontages (laneway and primary street).
-Given the context of the site in an inner City area a high quality design outcome should be sought that complies with the minimum car parking requirements but does not necessarily result in an oversupply of the car parking at the cost of design, response to context and activation of the main façade at street level.
-Consider the courtyards to the bedrooms at the rear

-Consider the courtyards to the bedrooms at the rear that are dependent on light and ventilation from the neighbouring property to the south which at this stage has not been developed to the boundary.
+- Given the context of the site in an inner City area a high quality design outcome should be sought that complies with the minimum car parking requirements but does not necessarily result in an oversupply of the car parking at the cost of design, response to context and activation of the main façade at street level. - Consider the courtyards to the bedrooms at the rear that are dependent on light and ventilation from the neighbouring property to the south which at this stage has not been developed to the boundary.